Brush Your Teeth -- It's Good for Your Heart

-- Obtain professional dental cleaning every six months, more often if you are prone to plaque or gingivitis.
-"It's probably the best investment an adult can make in terms of preventing periodontal disease and decay," Caton says.
+- Get a professional dental cleaning every six months, or more often if you are prone to plaque or gingivitis.

 - Ask for an annual periodontal screening and assessment of the degree to which gum tissue has pulled away from teeth.

 Birth control pills, hormone replacement therapy, pregnancy, puberty, and menstrual cycles all raise estrogen levels.
 This can make your gums more sensitive and make it easier for gingivitis to form.